Scripting-Senpais/MIPs/README.md

 # Single Cycle MIPS ISA 32-bit Processor Implementation in VHDL

 ## Introduction
 This project is a Single Cycle MIPS ISA 32-bit Processor Implementation.
-It is implemented using VHDL (VHSIC Hardware Description Language).
+It is implemented using VHDL.
 MIPS (Microprocessor without Interlocked Pipelined Stages) is a reduced instruction set computer (RISC) instruction set architecture (ISA).

 ## Features
 - **Word Size**: Each word in this processor is a 32-bit.